hallatech/gradle-atg-runassembler/README.md

 It doesn't have its own automated tests but its just for running via the command line.
 There is a wrapper tasks `acceptanceTests` which calls the main or wrapper tasks of the plugin.
 This is configured for the defaultTasks,

 Simply run `gradle` or `./gradlew` to execute all the tasks of the plugin.

+# Publishing
+The default task is build plus a local maven install so that the functional tests can immediately be executed.

+To publish to the gradle plugin portal:

+- Ensure versions are correct
+- Ensure README notes versions match publishing versions
+- Ensure functional and acceptance test versions matches publishing versions
+- Run `gradle clean build publishPlugins -Prelease=true` to publish to the gradle plugin portal.
+If you don't add -Prelease=true a SNAPSHOT version will be released